strayllama/homework_31stJan-HOGWARTS/readme.txt

 Part 6
 A house can be one of Gryffindor, Ravenclaw, Hufflepuff, or Slytherin and should be stored in the database with:
   A name
   Optionally, a url for a logo

 Create a table for Houses
+DONE

-Create a ruby model that can save() the details of a house
+Create a ruby model that can save() the details of a house DONE

 Seed the database
+DONE

 Part 7
 Add a method to House to find all houses
 Add a method to House to find a house by id
+DONE

 Part 8
 Alter the student to have a foreign key to House instead of text